mongodb/snooty-parser/HACKING.md

 ### Parser

-The `parser.Project` class is the main frontend-agnostic interface to Snooty.
+The `parser.Project` class is the main driver-agnostic interface to Snooty.
 It reads a `snooty.toml` file to configure the project, and parses each file with `rstparser.Parser`.